Janitorial services tips and advice to get rid of bed bugs once and for all.

 CimeXa, as well as the covers, are available online from Amazon, as well as several other reputable online retailers.

-Strip your bed completely and wash everything, then dry on a high-heat cycle.
+Strip your bed entirely and wash everything, then dry on a high-heat cycle.

 Set the cleaned linen aside, and do not bring it back into the room.